AIS Class B Transceiver

-The Term “LAN” stands for “Local Area Network”
+The abbreviation “LAN” stands for “Local Area Network”

 It means that multiple devices can be connected in a local network via data cable.
-The integrated LAN nables the AIS device to directly transmit the data to a server for the World Wide Web or a local application.
+The integrated LAN module enables easyTRX3 data to be transferred directly to a server or for a local application.

-The bandwidth and speed of the data transmission is much higher in LAN than in USB or serial interfaces.
-Therefore LAN is particularly suitable for working with large amounts of data.
+The bandwidth and the speed of data transmission is significantly higher with LAN than with USB or serial interfaces.
+LAN is therefore particularly suitable for working with large amounts of data.

 The following devices have an integrated LAN module:A20005 easyTRX3-IS-IGPS-N2K-WiFi-LAN